Nguyễn Hữu An: In Vietnam War

-Vietnam War

-In late 1964 he commanded the PAVN 325th Division as it infiltrated into South Vietnam.
-In November 1965 he commanded PAVN forces in the Battle of Ia Drang.
-He subsequently commanded the 1st Division.
-In 1968 he took command of the 308th Division in Laos.
 In 1972, An led the 308th Division in the Second Battle of Quảng Trị.
 In mid-1973 he travelled to the Soviet Union to attend a course on combined-arms warfare.

-In 1974 he was promoted to major general.
+In 1974 An was promoted to major general.

-For the 1975 Spring Offensive, he was commander of 2nd Corps (Hương Giang).
-2nd Corps, under his command, successively captured Quảng Trị and Huế; and in combination with armed forces of Military Region 5 defeated nearly 100,000 regular troops of the ARVN within just 3 days at Da Nang.
+For the 1975 Spring Offensive, An was commander of the 2nd Corps (Hương Giang).
+The Corps, under his command, successively captured Quảng Trị and Huế; and in combination with armed forces of Military Region 5 defeated nearly 100,000 regular troops of the ARVN within just 3 days at Da Nang.
 He then commanded the entire corps to march along nearly 1000 km to engage in the Ho Chi Minh Campaign after having destroyed the ARVN defensive line in Phan Rang.

 In the last decisive fight to capture Saigon, 2nd Corps was one of five wings to surround Saigon, and planted the National Liberation Front's flag onto top of the Independence Palace at 11:30 on 30 April 1975.

-Postwar career
+After Reunification Day

 After the end of the Vietnam War, An continued serving in the Vietnamese military.
 He held key posts in military such as Assistant Inspector General of the Vietnam People's Army (1981–1984), Deputy Chief concurrently Chief of Staff and Acting Commander of Military Region 2 (1984–1987), Director of Army Academy (1989–1991), and Director of Academy of National Defense (1991–1995).
 In 1986, he was promoted to Senior Lieutenant general (Colonel general).

 He was called the "General of Battles" by the famed General Võ Nguyên Giáp.